huggingface/blog/lematerial.md

 - How fast and accurate our hash is compared to Pymatgen's StructureMatcher on existing databases

 <blockquote>
-  <strong> 🤗 Call to the community:</strong> the aim is not to position our fingerprint method as the single solution to de-duplicate materials databases and find novel materials, but rather to foster discussion around this question.
-One current limitation of our hash, is that it does not address disordered structures.
-Hence, we would like to push the community towards achieving a consensus, while proposing a relatively simple and efficient fingerprint method in the meantime.</blockquote>
+<strong> 🤗 Call to the community:</strong> our aim is not to position this fingerprint method as the single solution to de-duplicate materials databases and find novel materials, but rather to foster discussion around this question.
+One current limitation of this hashing technique is that it does not cover disordered structures; we would like to push the community towards finding a consensus, while proposing a relatively simple and efficient fingerprint method in the meantime.</blockquote>

 ## LeMaterial in Action: applications and impact

 LeMaterial aims to be a community-driven initiative that gathers machine learning models, visualization tools, large & curated datasets, handy toolkits, etc. It is designed to be practical and flexible, enabling a wide range of applications, such as:

-- **Exploring extended phase diagrams** ([link to Hugging Face](https://huggingface.co/spaces/LeMaterial/phase_diagram)), constructed with a broader dataset, to analyze chemical spaces in greater detail.
+- **Exploring extended phase diagrams** ([link to our explorer](https://huggingface.co/spaces/LeMaterial/phase_diagram)), constructed with a broader dataset, to analyze chemical spaces in greater detail.
 Combining larger datasets means that we can provide a finer resolution of material stability in a given compositional space:

 <p align="center">
     <img src="https://huggingface.co/datasets/LeMaterial/admin/resolve/main/experimental%20phase%20diagram%20Ti%3Abb%3ASn%20(research%20paper).png" alt="drawing" width="350"/>